P0128 – Meaning, Causes, Symptoms, & Fixes

 Difficulty of Diagnosis and Repair (1 out of 5)

 - Scan your vehicle to verify P0128 is the only code present.
 If other codes are present, they must be addressed first.

 - Check the coolant level and condition.
 If there is excessive rust and poor coolant condition, this can clog up the cooling system or cause the thermostat to stick.
 If your coolant condition is poor, flush the coolant system and replace the coolant.
 If the coolant level is low, fill the coolant system and check for leaks.

 - The coolant temperature sensor can be checked with a multimeter.
 The ohm reading will change with the temperature.
 If the ohm reading is not changing with the temperature, replace the coolant temperature sensor or repair the wiring for the sensor if it is damaged.

-- Replace thermostat with new gaskets and coolant
+- Replace thermostat along with new gaskets and coolant

 - Test drive and monitor coolant temperature